-My photography and graphic designs are now available on merchandise at the following Authorized Production Partners.
+My photography, digital design, and poetry are now available from the following Authorized Production Partners.

 Fine Art Prints

 Selected Photography and Digital Design images are available on canvas, acrylic, wood, metal and fine art papers (framing and matting available) from my FAA Galleries.
 The Special Editions Collection features unique images, offered in select sizes for limited times only- many raising funds for specific causes and issues.

 Selected images from my FAA catalog are also available on cards, notebooks, pillows and totebags at their Pixels.com site.

 I’ve launched three shops at GearBubble for Text and Graphic Designs:

 # the Digital Gryphon at GearBubble;